AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

                                 + templates (nt:folder)
    ```

-1. To make things easier we will start our custom template from the existing Simple Project template.
+1. To make things easier, we will start our custom template from the existing Simple Project template.

     1. Copy and paste the node **/libs/cq/core/content/projects/templates/default** beneath the *templates* folder created in Step 1.